TZstatsADS/Fall2018-project5-sec2-grp5/README.md

-# ADS Project 5:
+# ADS Project 5:  Wine Review

 Term: Fall 2018

-+ Team #
++ Team #5

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Wine Review

 + Team members
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+	+ Gao, Han (hg2474)
+	+ Mu, Jianping (jm4610)
+	+ Wang, Nannan (nw2387)
+	+ Zhong, Qingyang (qz2317)

++ Project summary: In this project, we develop an analysis about wine.
+First we get our data from ... and then is the exploratory data analysis part.
+In the EDA part, in addition to the original feature included in dataset, we also convert the description of each entry to 4 features that we can analysis in the proceeding steps.
+So our response variable is price, and we have other ... explanatory variables.
+After that we use two different algorithms,both unsupervised learning, KNN and SOM, to explore the relationship between the price of wine and our features.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.